surfer190/fixes/docs/celery/celery-basics.md

 For rabbitmq: `amqp://localhost`
 For redis: `redis://localhost`

-You create a singel task that returns the sum of 2 values
+You create a single task that returns the sum of 2 values

 ## Running the Celery Worker Server